 4. Carving a Jack-O-Lantern

-While some might regard the staple pumpkin decoration on Halloween as a cute addition to the porch, it has a fascinating history behind its origins.
+While some might regard the staple pumpkin decoration on Halloween as a cute addition to the porch or a quintessential thing to do in Ireland in the fall, it has a fascinating history behind its origins.
 Before the spooky yet cooky faces on this humble vegetable, faces were carved on turnips.

 This festively decorated vegetable finds its roots (excuse the pun) in the story of Stingy Jack from Irish folklore.
 In summary, Stingy Jack played hard and loose with the Devil and was eventually bound to walk the planet in limbo, often referred to as ‘Jack of the Lantern.’